dart-lang/site-www/src/tools/pub/cmd/pub-get.md

 ## Package resolution

 By default, pub creates a `package_config.json` file in the `.dart_tool/` directory that maps from package names to location URIs.
-Before the `package_config.json` file, pub used to create a `.packages` file in the root directory.
+Before the `package_config.json` file, pub used to create a `.packages` file in the root directory, but that file is now deprecated.

 {{site.alert.note}}
-  Don't check the generated `.packages` file or the `.dart_tool/` directory into your repo;
+  Don't check the generated `package_config.json` file or the `.dart_tool/` directory into your repo;
   add them to your repo's `.gitignore` file.
   For more information,